AbhijitBhavlekar101/Manual-Testing-Projects/README.md

 # Manual-Testing-Projects
-Here You Can See Multiple Manual Domain Projects For Practice
+Here You Can See Multiple Domain Manual Projects For Practice 1 - E-COMMERCE = AMAZON
+2 - APPLICATION SOFTWARE = VIDEO MAKER OF PHOTO WITH MUSIC 3 - IT-FIELD = DIGIMEDIA
+4 - BANKING SECTOR = AXIS BANK
+5 - PRODUCTION BASE = REDHAT
+6 - TYPES OF FORMS = GOOGLE FORM